What is the danger of a soporous state? Soporous state: description, causes, duration

 Signs of impaired consciousness appear in parallel with the symptoms of the disease that caused the change in brain processes.
 The specialist diagnoses the following points:

-2. There are uncontrolled movements, constant muttering (not always, it occurs in some clinical cases).
+2. Uncontrolled movements and constant muttering appear (not always, it occurs in some clinical cases).

 3. Possible seizures, tension muscular apparatus neck.

-4. Change in the sensitivity of the skin, paralysis of the upper and lower extremities, the occurrence of weakness of certain muscle groups - in the event that the violations affected the pyramidal system.
+4. Changes in the sensitivity of the skin, paralysis of the upper and lower limbs, the occurrence of weakness of certain muscle groups - if the violations affected the pyramidal system.

-An important symptom of the development of sopor is pathological drowsiness.
-When examining a sick person, it seems that he is sleeping, cannot answer the questions posed.
-Only a loud or painful stimulus can make him open his eyes or make any movement.
-In this case, the patient opens his eyes, swears, mutters something, tries to move aside the place that is exposed to the stimulus.
+An important symptom of the development of stupor is pathological drowsiness.
+When examining a sick person, it seems that he is sleeping and cannot answer the questions asked.
+Only a loud or painful stimulus can force him to open his eyes or make any movement.
+At the same time, the patient opens his eyes, swears, mutters something, and tries to move aside the place that is exposed to the irritant.

-In parallel with the symptoms of depression of consciousness, there are signs of a disease that provoked a change in brain reactions.
-Associated symptoms may be:
+In parallel with the symptoms of depression of consciousness, signs of a disease appear that provoked a change in brain reactions.
+Associated symptoms can be:

 • discharge of blood or cerebrospinal fluid from the ears;

-• the presence of a sharp pathological odor from the patient (for example, with alcohol intoxication, uremia, or hyperglycemic ketoacidosis);
+• the presence of a sharp pathological odor from the patient (for example, when alcohol intoxication, uremia or hyperglycemic ketoacidosis);

 • the presence of a significant number of scars on the body, tongue bites;